microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Import a Power Query template

-In this part of the lab, we'll use an existing [Power Query template](https://learn.microsoft.com/power-query/power-query-template) file and skip the basic steps of getting data from a CSV file.
-Instead, we’ll focus on more advanced capabilities.
+In this section of the lab, we will use an existing [Power Query template](https://learn.microsoft.com/power-query/power-query-template) file to skip the basic steps of getting data from a CSV file and focus on more advanced capabilities.

-Once our Power Query template file has been imported and refreshed it will enable discovery across other Microsoft products and services (Excel and Power Apps).
+Once we import and refresh our Power Query template file, it will enable discovery across other Microsoft products and services such as Excel and Power Apps.

+---

-1. In the Power Query Online editor for Dataflows Gen2, select **Import from a Power Query template**
+1. In the Power Query Online editor for Dataflows Gen2, select **Import from a Power Query template**.

     ![Impower Power Query template file](./Media/ImportPQT.png)

-1. Paste the file path below in the **File name** filed and select **Open** to continue.
+1. Paste the following file path in the **File name** field and select **Open** to continue.

     ```text
     https://github.com/microsoft/pbiworkshops/raw/main/Day%20After%20Dashboard%20in%20a%20Day/Source_Files/OnlineSalesDataflow.pqt